evmar/n2/README.md

 I wrote it to [explore some alternative ideas](http://neugierig.org/software/blog/2022/03/n2.html) I had around how to structure a build system.
-In a very real sense the exploration is more important than the actual software itself, so you can view the [doc/design_notes.md](design notes) as one of the primary artifacts of this.
+In a very real sense the exploration is more important than the actual software itself, so you can view the [design notes](doc/design_notes.md) as one of the primary artifacts of this.

 [Here's a small demo](https://asciinema.org/a/480446) of n2 building some of